bucanero/pkgi-ps3/README.md

 * **resumes interrupted downloads:** you can stop a download at any time, switch applications, and come back to resume the download later.
 * **content activation:** the app can generate `.rif` files for downloaded content (system must be activated)
 * **content updates:** the app can check online for available content updates
-* **localization support:** French, German, Italian, Polish, Portuguese, Spanish, Turkish
+* **localization support:** Finnish, French, German, Italian, Polish, Portuguese, Spanish, Turkish

 ### Notes:
 * **queuing** up multiple downloads is only supported when using `background download` mode.